dankswoops/SwoopsHud/README.md

 To enable Mods, navigate inside `SwoopsHud/mods/`, you will find .vpk files here.
 Drag the ones you want to use from `C:\Program Files (x86)\Steam\steamapps\common\Team Fortress 2\tf\custom\SwoopsHud\mods` to `C:\Program Files (x86)\Steam\steamapps\common\Team Fortress 2\tf\custom` to enable them.
 You can delete their sound cache anytime.
 YES, YOU JUST GOT A GOLD PAN IN CASUAL.
-No, this vpk isn't even on game banana yet. >:)
+No, this vpk isn't on game banana. 🍷🗿

 # Bugs & future updates